The A, AAAA, and CNAME resource records

 The IP address Field

-The field defines the IP address we want to map with the name defined in the name field.
+This field defines the IP address we want to map with the name specified in the name field.
 There are two types of IP addresses: IPv4 and IPv6.
-To map an IPv4 address, the resource type A is used.
-To map an IPv6 address, the resource type AAAA is used.
+The resource type A maps an IPv4 address with the domain name, whereas the resource type AAAA maps an IPv6 address.

 In our example zone file, we mapped IPv4 addresses with names.
-If we map IPv6 addresses with names, the file would look like this.
+If we map IPv6 addresses with names, the file will look like the following.

 the ip address field